 During the school holidays in February, many French families take off for the mountainous regions of France in order to enjoy skiing and other winter sports.
-This year however, because of the Covid, the ski lifts will remain closed.
-But the variety of other winter activities are still attracting local visitors.

-Outside of the snowy months, the mountains still attract and allow you to experience some of the incredible nature and regional specificities of these areas, with the most important mountain regions in France being the Alps and the Pyrenees.
+Even outside of the snowy months, the mountains still attract and allow you to experience some of the incredible nature and regional specificities of these areas, with the most important mountain regions in France being the Alps and the Pyrenees.

 The world-famous French Alps